These award-winning Korean Meatballs are sweet, spicy and so flavorful! Serve them over rice for dinner, or as an irresistible appetizer.

 Instructions

-1. Make the Meatballs: Preheat oven to 350 degrees F. In large bowl, stir together onions, garlic, egg, breadcrumbs, gochujang, ginger, salt and pepper.
+• Preheat oven to 350 degrees F. In large bowl, stir together onions, garlic, egg, breadcrumbs, gochujang, ginger, salt and pepper.
 Add beef and stir (or mix with hands) until just combined.
 Do not overmix.
-Using hands, gently form into golf ball-sized meatballs.
+Using your hands or a scoop, gently form into golf ball-sized meatballs.

 This website provides estimated nutrition information as a courtesy only.
 You should calculate the nutritional information with the actual ingredients used in your recipe using your preferred nutrition calculator.